zkchambers/Evidence/Dashboard.md

       </div>
     </div>
 ```
 I implemented progress bars to visually represent the user's skill advancement in areas like Django, Python, Front-end, and more.
 These progress bars display the percentage of completion as text and visually illustrate the user's upskilling progress.
+It takes the progress from the back end and displays it.
 ```
     <!-- Allocation -->
     <section class="text-left pb-5">